 Although there are no standard educational requirements to get into the public relations field, employers generally prefer to hire job candidates who have graduated from college with a bachelor's degree.

 - Education: Many people who enter this field have majored in public relations, marketing, journalism, communications, business, or advertising.

 - Experience: Employers also want potential employees to have work experience and be able to show a portfolio of sample work, which can both come from doing an internship or working in school communications departments.

 Those who want to work as public relations specialists should have the following soft skills:

 - Verbal communication: Your job requires you to be able to convey information effectively to the public, media, and other members of your organization.

 - Listening: You will also have to listen carefully so that you can understand what others are telling you and respond appropriately.

-- Writing: Since writing press releases is a regular part of most PR specialists' job, excellent writing skills are essential.
+- Writing: Since writing press releases and speeches is a regular part of most PR specialists' job, excellent writing skills are essential.